COVID-19 news and CEO Updates

 The Research Society is keep you up to date with latest COVID-19 news and resources via emails and CEO updates – click here for our news feed

-New Updated information - Minimising risk in face to face data collection: post Covid-19 lockdown advice
+New Updated information - Risk minimisation in face to face data collection during the Covid-19 pandemic

 The COVID-19 pandemic continues to evolve in Australia and overseas.
 This advice is for Members who wish to consider the use of face to face data collection for projects.

 Note that Members are advised not to conduct any face to face activities in areas that are currently in lockdown as a result of a COVID-19 outbreak.
 Areas in lockdown may change quickly, so do check the relevant websites (in Appendix) before making a decision on any project.